Alexceptional/Adm-Web-Assignment/README.md

 substituting `--user` and `--group` with the user to run the server, `--server-root` with the desired directory of the Apache instance to be created, and any IP or port desired.
 The web app can then be accessed at the specified address and port.

+## Using the Address Book
+Navigating to the main page, one can see lists of both users and organisations.
+These can be clicked to view details about each, including address details.
+There are also links next to each to create a new instance of a person or organisation.

+The person details view shows the details of that person, and what organisation they are a member of.
+The organisation can be clicked to navigate to details of that organisation.
+The page contains an edit button, which will present a form in which the instance details can be updated, including selecting the organisation.
+There is also a delete button to remove that person from the address book.

+The organisation details view shows both the details of that organisation and a list of people in that organisation.
+This list of people functions similarly to the full list of people on the homepage.
+As before the page contains an edit button which will present a form to allow editing of that organisation, and a delete button to remove it.
+Deleting an organisation *does not* delete all the people in that organisation.

 ## Dependencies
 This project only requires a single Python module:
 * **Django==1.8.18**